matomatical/iclr-volume/README.md

 * Reviewer comments are systematically shorter than author comments.
 Well, that perfectly matches my experience.
 Though there does appear to be a pretty long tail (again barely exceeding around 750).
-* As for reviews, the first four plots show the four components of the review.
+* As for reviews, the first four plots in the second row show the four components of the review.
 It matches my experience as a reviewer and as an author to see that the weaknesses section appears to be the typically longest of the four sections.
-* Then there is `review total` which is the aggregate of the individual components, the vast majority of reviews are less than 1000 words, many less than even 500.
+* Finally, there is `review total` which is the aggregate of the individual components, the vast majority of reviews are less than 1000 words, many less than even 500.
 There are a very small number of longer reviews, going up to... around 7000 words